sake92/hepek-examples/README.md

 The same is for images.

-When you render the page it should look like this:
+When you render the page it should look like this (Open "target/web/public/main/ba/sake/hepek/example2/index.html"):

 ![whatever](https://upload.cc/i3/BfgtZn.png "Homepage")

+You can do a `sbt clean` and then `sbt hepek` to convince yourself it works.